“Gratitude is the fairest blossom which springs from the soul.” – Henry Ward Beecher

 I love these quotes, especially the last one.
 More and more it is being shown that those that practice regular gratitude are happier and emotionally healthier.

 I love Thanksgiving.
+The food.
+The togetherness.
+The not needing to buy a ton of presents.
+(We also have 5 birthdays in our immediately family in December, including a birthday party to host.
+So, our wallets love November!)
+Thanksgiving is just really special.
 Origins of the holiday aside, I think it is so restorative to have an entire day dedicated to being more grateful.

 History of Thanksgiving